-NIHL may become evident immediately, or take some time before it is noticeable.
+NIHL may become evident immediately or take some time before it is noticeable.
 It can affect one ear or both.
 And it may be temporary or permanent.
-Those who suffer NIHL may start to notice that they are constantly asking people to repeat themselves especially when speaking on the phone, or that they can’t understand the conversations happening around them.
-Going anywhere busy and noisy becomes unpleasant and it is not uncommon for sufferers to begin to retreat socially.
-According to the World Health Organization, 360 million people across the world suffer disabling hearing loss.
+Those who suffer NIHL may start to notice that they are constantly asking people to repeat themselves, especially when speaking on the phone, or that they can’t understand the conversations happening around them.
+Going anywhere busy and noisy becomes unpleasant, and it is not uncommon for sufferers to begin to retreat socially.
+According to the World Health Organization, 360 million people across the world suffer from disabling hearing loss.
 Hearing loss is a disability that we tend to overlook.
-That is until it’s too late.
-Regardless of when, or how it might affect those around you, one thing is for certain, noise-induced hearing loss is entirely preventable.
+That is, until it’s too late.
+Regardless of when or how it might affect those around you, one thing is for certain, Noise-induced hearing loss is entirely preventable.

 How much noise is too much?

-The Occupational Safety & Health Administration (OSHA) requires employers to monitor noise levels for its employees and states that exposure to sound levels at 85 decibels (dB) over an 8 hour work day, is what it considers the “action level” — or the point at which an employer is required to take certain steps to reduce the effects of noise on hearing.
-At this level, workplace hearing conservation programs should be implemented and all affected employees provided hearing protection.
+The Occupational Safety & Health Administration (OSHA) requires employers to monitor noise levels for its employees and states that exposure to sound levels at 85 decibels (dB) over an 8-hour work day is what it considers the “action level” — or the point at which an employer is required to take certain steps to reduce the effects of noise on hearing.
+At this level, workplace hearing conservation programs should be implemented, and all affected employees should be provided hearing protection.

 You may be asking yourself, what exactly does 85dB sound like?
 A few examples of noise over 85dB are a food blender, a passing diesel truck, a snow blower, a lawn mower etc. These are nothing in comparison to what industrial workers are exposed to on a daily basis.
-Tools such as a jackhammer, a tractor, a chainsaw or a handheld drill, all produce noise well over 100dB.
-Periods of exposure to these kinds of noise levels can have serious repercussions to your hearing health.
+Tools such as a jackhammer, a tractor, a chainsaw or a handheld drill all produce noise well over 100dB.
+Periods of exposure to these kinds of noise levels can have serious repercussions on your hearing health.

 The requirements of an Occupational Hearing Conservation Program